Take just one minute to think about how many self-help books you've read... articles you've skimmed... or online courses you've taken.

 - Cue: A cue is a trigger or signal that initiates a habit.
 It could be something you see, hear, feel, or experience.
 Cues can be external (environmental triggers) or internal (emotions, thoughts, etc.).

-- Response: The response is the actual behavior or action you take in response to the craving.
+- Response: The response is the actual behavior or action that you take in response to the craving.
 It's the habit you're trying to establish.
 This could be something positive or negative, depending on the habit you're forming.

 The loop is cyclical: the cue triggers the craving, which drives the response, and the reward reinforces the loop, making it more likely that the habit will be repeated in similar situations.